-- •The public body must adopt by resolution, rules, or ordinance governing the use of electronic meetings, including how a quorum will be calculated in an electronic meeting. - •Notice requirements still apply. - •The public must have a means to attend or participate. - •May be held without an anchor location if it presents a substantial risk to health or safety but requires written determination by the chair of the public body. - •Roll-call vote required for non-unanimous actions.
+- The public body must adopt by resolution, rules, or ordinance governing the use of electronic meetings. - Notice requirements still apply. - The public must have a means to attend or participate. - May be held without an anchor location if it presents a substantial risk to health or safety, but requires written determination by the chair of the public body.